Recall and use the equation for e.m.f. E = W / Q

 Electromotive Force (e.m.f.)

-Electromotive force (e.m.f.) is the energy supplied by a source per unit charge.
-It is the driving force that causes a current to flow in a circuit.
+Electromotive force (e.m.f.) is the energy supplied by a source per unit charge that moves through it.
+It is essentially the driving force that causes electric charge to flow in a circuit.

 $$E = \frac{W}{Q}$$